 Use all or any combination of vegetables (enough to fill one large baking sheet):

 - Wash and cut vegetables into 1-inch pieces.

-- In a large bowl, toss vegetables with oil and fresh basil, oregano, thyme or any fresh or dried herb, with pepper and salt to taste (if on sodium-restricted diet, limit added salt).
+- In a large bowl, toss vegetables with oil and fresh basil, oregano, thyme or any fresh or dried herb, with salt and pepper to taste.
+(If on sodium-restricted diet, limit added salt.)

 - Spread in a single layer on a baking sheet.

-- Roast in a 400 degree oven for 20 – 30 minutes.
-Shake two to three times for even cooking.
+- Roast in a 400° F oven for 20 to 30 minutes.
+Shake two or three times for even cooking.